 Data recovery has never been easier or more cost-effective than with cloud-based software.
 Data is backed up regularly, without the hefty upfront or ongoing costs associated with alternative backup and recovery solutions.

 With cloud-based software, your data is backed up regularly and typically to multiple geographical locations.
 This means, in the event of a natural disaster, power failure or unexpected interruption, you can be confident that your data is secure and any downtime will be minimal.

 Cloud-based software can offer more security than desktop software.

-For example, FoodStorm integrates with cloud-hosted Accounting Software, Payment Processors and Marketing Software – meaning that the data entered into FoodStorm is synced with these other systems without any copy typing or manual imports.
+For example, FoodStorm integrates with cloud-hosted Accounting Software, Payment Processors and Marketing Software meaning the data entered into FoodStorm is synced with these other systems without any copy typing or manual imports.